ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 enough manner, in general.

 Allows developer/end-user to control some of the behaviour by updating gMe members from browser's devel-tool console.
+Parallely some of the directly useful to end-user settings can also be changed using the provided settings ui.

-NOTE: Given that the idea is for basic minimal testing, it doesnt bother with any model context length and culling of old messages from the chat by default.
-However by enabling the sliding window chat logic, a crude form of old messages culling can be achieved.
+NOTE: Current web service api doesnt expose the model context length directly, so client logic doesnt provide any adaptive culling of old messages nor of replacing them with summary of their content etal.
+However there is a optional sliding window based chat logic, which provides a simple minded culling of old messages from the chat history before sending to the ai model.

 NOTE: It doesnt set any parameters other than temperature and max_tokens for now.
 However if someone wants they can update the js file or equivalent member in gMe as needed.